AIStream-Peelout/flow-forecast/README.md

 Using the library
 1. Run `pip install flood-forecast`
-2. From training model see the training models page in the [Wiki](https://github.com/AIStream-Peelout/flow-forecast/wiki/Training-models).
+2. Detailed info on training models can be found on the [Wiki](https://github.com/AIStream-Peelout/flow-forecast/wiki/Training-models).

 **Models currently supported**

 1. Vanilla LSTM: A basic LSTM that is suitable for multivariate time series forecasting and transfer learning.
 2. Full transformer: The full transformer with all 8 encoder and decoder blocks.
 Requires passing the target in at inference.
 3. Simple Multi-Head Attention: A simple multi-head attention block/embedding layers.
 Suitable for transfer learning.
-4. Transformer w/ a linear decoder: A transformer with n-encoder blocks (this is tunable) and linear decoder.
+4. Transformer w/a linear decoder: A transformer with n-encoder blocks (this is tunable) and linear decoder.
-5. DA-RNN (CPU only for now): A well rounded model with a LSTM + attention.
+5. DA-RNN (CPU only for now): A well rounded model with which utilizes LSTM + attention.

+**Forthcoming Models**

+1. Vanilla GRU

+2. Dual stage attention:

+3.

 **Integrations**